- Fostering Regional Economic Development Through Local CIP’s – The SDG Experience

 - Unified Voice – Understanding and Communicating with Departments and Updating Protocols that Relate/Overlap with Excess Soils (Planning, Procurement, etc.)

-Jason Davis, County of Renfrew
+Jason Davis, Manager of Forestry & GIS, County of Renfrew

-Kurt Greaves, County of Lanark
+Kurt Greaves, CAO, County of Lanark

-Craig Kelley, County of Renfrew
+Craig Kelley, Director of Development & Property, County of Renfrew

 In 2010, CP Rail discontinued rail service from Smiths Falls to Mattawa.
 Seeing an opportunity, in 2013 three municipalities from Eastern Ontario and Northern Ontario got together to form a partnership to convert the abandoned rail line into one of the largest recreational infrastructure and tourism products ever seen in Eastern Ontario.
-The Ottawa Valley Recreation Trail has been born, and this session will speak to the steps taken so far to see it advance to fruition.
+The Ottawa Valley Recreational Trail has been born, and this session will speak to the steps taken so far to see it advance to fruition.
 It will also focus on the importance of partnerships, collaboration, messaging, and sharing across municipal boundaries.
 This $77-million asset will be a legacy project for years to come.

 Jeff Pajot, Public Services Health & Safety (www.pshsa.ca)